 We also asked if business owners used presales strategies such as off-season discounts, gift cards, or certificates and pre-ordering to stimulate their cash flow ahead of the holidays.
 Around 43% said they used these tactics, with over a third of them experiencing positive, measurable effects to their sales (35%).
 The labor shortage and supply chain disruption may be roadblocks for businesses this season, but for companies who have already had to adjust and successfully adapt to the conditions of the pandemic, these companies may prove resourceful and up to the task.

 Skynova makes invoicing for small businesses easy and professional.
-Small-business owners can create and execute professional templates for invoices and explore over 20 different templates or software modules that can help with tasks like tracking work orders to drafting business proposals with a competitive edge.
+Small-business owners can create and execute professional templates for invoices and explore our many software modules that help with tasks like tracking work orders to drafting business proposals with a competitive edge.
 Beyond providing useful tools, Skynova’s extensive research and data-backed findings are aimed at helping business owners navigate the ever-changing small-business landscape.

 We surveyed 686 business owners, managers, and senior employees to understand the impacts of the labor shortage and hiring efforts ahead of the holidays.
 The margin of error for our sample size was +/- 4% with a 95% confidence level.